devlive-community/view-shadcn-ui/docs/components/2024.1.2/page.md

-        ['page-size', 'The number of items per page', 'Number | String', '10', ''], ['prev-text', 'The text of the previous page button', 'String', 'Prev Page', ''], ['next-text', 'The text of the next page button', 'String', 'Next Page', ''], ]">
+        ['page-size', 'The number of items per page', 'Number | String', '10', ''], ['prev-text', 'The text of the previous page button', 'String', 'Prev Page', ''], ['next-text', 'The text of the next page button', 'String', 'Next Page', ''], ['max-show-page', 'The maximum number of pages to display', 'Number | String', '5', ''], ]">
 </ApiTable>